The History of The Sonia and Marco Nadler Institute of Archaeology

 The Institute of Archaeology was founded in October 1968 by the late Professor Y. Aharoni.
 Today it is a self-sufficient research facility with a large staff that provides the administrative and scientific assistance as well as the technical facilities necessary to carry out independent archaeological projects.
 These activities are sponsored mainly by the Sonia and Marco Nadler Fund and in part by the Friends of the Institute of Archaeology of Tel Aviv University.

-The Institute’s research facilities include the archaeozoology, archaeobotany, petrography and metallurgy laboratories.
-These analyse and evaluate non-artifactual data which supplement the socio-economic picture of ancient communities provided by artifactual records.
-In addition, the services of a pottery restoration workshop; a photography studio and a graphics department are available to the field archaeologists.
+The Institute’s research facilities include archaeozoology, archaeobotany, petrography and metallurgy laboratories.
+These analyze and evaluate non-artifactual data that supplement the socio-economic picture of ancient communities provided by artifactual records.
+In addition, the services of a conservation laboratory, a pottery restoration workshop, a photography studio and a graphics department are available to the field archaeologists.

-The Publications Section, now sponsored by the Friends of the Institute of Archaeology of Tel Aviv University, was set up in 1973 to enable in-house publication of the results of field investigations carried out under the auspices of the Institute as well as articles dealing with subjects arising therefrom.
+The publications division, now sponsored by the Friends of the Institute of Archaeology of Tel Aviv University, was set up in 1973 to enable in-house publication of the results of field investigations carried out under the auspices of the Institute and to provide a forum for articles dealing with subjects arising from field studies.

-Research is encouraged by a comprehensive and well-stocked reference library; a slide archive and a rich study collection of ancient pottery and other finds from major archaeological excavations.
+Research is encouraged by a comprehensive and well-stocked reference library and a rich study collection of ancient pottery and other finds from major archaeological excavations.